Mrs. Teresa Bishop, School Counselor

-I have been blessed to work with children for over 17 years.
+I have been blessed to work with children for over 18 years.
 I began my career working as a para-professional.
 I loved it so much that I later became a teacher.
 I earned my Bachelor’s Degree in Early Childhood Education from Piedmont College and my Master’s Degree in School Counseling from the University of West Alabama.
+I am currently pursuing my leadership degree from the University of West Georgia.
 I enjoyed six years as a second grade teacher and one year as an EIP teacher.

 Thank you for the opportunity to work with you and your family this year.
 It is a pleasure to have a job that offers the opportunity to watch children learn and grow as they discover their individual talents and gifts.
 Each individual talent is equally important, whether it is in academics, music, athletics, creativity, communication, relationships with others, or having the gift to make others smile and feel happier just by merely spending time with them.
 If I can be of any assistance to you during the school year, please feel free to contact me.

 The North Hart Elementary School Counseling program is designed for all students.
 The Counselor provides well-planned developmental guidance activities to help all children learn skills needed to face the challenges of school and everyday life.